Knitting Increase / Decrease Calculator

 - Distributing raglan increases evenly

-Use the Decrease Calculator When:
+Use the Decrease Calculator when:

 - Shaping a hat crown